Poudingue/Vanilla-Normals-Renewed-1.12/README.md

 ## Known Bugs (on SEUS renewed 0.99)
 - Double doors do not correctly take into account direction of light
+- Reflective materials are sometimes too dark depending on direction of surface
 - ???